MagTek-PaulDeignan/MagTekDocs/docs/setup/index.md

 - **Installation and Operation Manuals** to guide setup, configuration, and daily use
 - **Device Inspection Guides** to verify hardware condition and readiness

-Resources are organized by device family so you can quickly locate the documentation needed for deployment and ongoing operation.
+Resources are organized by device type so you can quickly locate the documentation needed for deployment and ongoing operation.